d2l-ai/d2l-en/chapter_computer-vision/object-detection-dataset.md

 ## Summary

-* The Pikachu dataset we synthesized can be used to test object detection models.
+* The banana detection dataset we synthesized can be used to test object detection models.
 * The data reading for object detection is similar to that for image classification.
 However, after we introduce bounding boxes, the label shape and image augmentation (e.g., random cropping) are changed.